Willard Scott, ‘Today’ show weatherman and resident merrymaker, dies at 87

 His wife of 43 years, the former Mary Dwyer, died in 2002.
 Survivors include his second wife, the former Paris Keena, a onetime producer at WRC whom he married in 2014; and two daughters from his first marriage, Mary Phillips and Sally Scott.

-“If you were to look at my résumé,” Scott wrote in his 1982 autobiography, “The Joy of Living,” “you’d see that I’m … bald, I’m overweight, I don’t make all the smooth moves, and I dress like a slob.
+“If you were to look at my resume,” Scott wrote in his 1982 autobiography, “The Joy of Living,” “you’d see that I’m . . . bald, I’m overweight, I don’t make all the smooth moves, and I dress like a slob.

 “I take tremendous pride,” he added, “in the fact that I beat the system.”